Dog Man (book series): Premise

 Within the universe of Captain Underpants, Dog Man was the first comic book character created by George Beard and Harold Hutchins as kindergarteners.
-(Note: In the novel Captain Underpants and the Terrifying Return of Tippy Tinkletrousers) In the fourth grade, the two decide to return to the world of their first character, with a (somewhat) more mature perspective on the world.
+(Note: In the novel Captain Underpants and the Terrifying Return of Tippy Tinkletrousers) In the fourth grade, they return to the character with a (somewhat) more mature perspective on the world.
 (Note: In the novel Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot) George and Harold continue to create Dog Man comics throughout the fifth and sixth grades, and often draw inspiration for the stories from their assigned classic literature readings.

 A police officer named Knight and his dog Greg are targeted by Petey, "the world's most evilest cat", and injured in an explosion.
-At the hospital, the doctors realize they cannot save both of them, but a nurse suggests sewing Greg's head onto Knight's body.
-The resulting hybrid, Dog Man, has Knight's crime-fighting skills, but Greg's personality.
-As such, he exhibits typical canine traits such as licking people and being afraid of vacuum cleaners.
+Doctors realize they cannot save both of them, but a nurse suggests sewing Greg's head onto Knight's body.
+The resulting hybrid, Dog Man, has Knight's crime-fighting skills, but Greg's canine personality.
+As such, his tendency to lick people, indiscriminately chase balls, roll in dead fish and generally make a mess gets on the nerves of his fellow officers, particularly the long-suffering Chief.

 In the third book, A Tale of Two Kitties, Petey, hoping to gain a new partner-in-crime, creates a clone of himself, a kitten named Li'l Petey.
 Unlike his "papa", Li'l Petey is pure-hearted and noble, leading Petey to abandon him.
 Dog Man adopts Li'l Petey, and together with another creation of Petey's, the robot 80-HD, they form a superhero team called the Supa Buddies.
 Petey comes to feel remorse for abandoning his clone, and eventually renounces his villainous ways and becomes a true father to Li'l Petey, with Dog Man continuing to have custody of the young kitten on the weekends.

-Other major recurring characters are introduced throughout the books, and they include the long-suffering Chief of Police, Clarence Bailey (Note: At some point, the books called him Chief, though his real name is Clarence Bailey); news reporter Sarah Hatoff and her pet poodle Zuzu; Petey's cellmate Big Jim, who moonlights as a superhero called Commander Cupcake; Petey's neglectful father Grampa; reformed villain Flippy, a telekinetic fish; Molly, an as well telekinetic and super-intelligent baby frog with the appearance of a tadpole; and the F.L.E.A.S, a trio of evil animals who were Petey's childhood friends.
+Other major recurring characters are introduced throughout the books, and they include news reporter Sarah Hatoff and her pet poodle Zuzu; Petey's cellmate Big Jim, who moonlights as a superhero called Commander Cupcake; Petey's neglectful father Grampa; reformed villain Flippy, a telekinetic cyborg fish; Molly, a telekinetic and super-intelligent baby frog with the appearance of a tadpole; and the F.L.E.A.S, a trio of evil animals consisting of Piggy the Pig, Crunky the Gorilla, and Bub the Crocodile, who were Petey's childhood friends.